-The Bridgeland-Riverside neighbourhood in Calgary is a great example of the snowball effect that is possible when collaborating with passionate residents and local leaders, and building on their good work.
+The Bridgeland-Riverside neighbourhood in Calgary is a great example of the snowball effect that can happen when passionate residents and local leaders work together, and build upon each other’s good work.

-Located to the immediate northeast of downtown Calgary, Bridgeland is a neighbourhood in flux, dating back at least to the demolition of the hospital.
-Currently it is experiencing substantial population growth, a surge in multi-family housing developments, and growing numbers of young children, millenials and boomers.
+Located to the immediate northeast of downtown Calgary, Bridgeland is a neighbourhood in flux.
+It is currently experiencing substantial population growth, a surge in multi-family housing developments, and growing numbers of young children, millenials, and boomers.

 Mobilization pays off

-Active Neighbourhoods reached hundreds of people, business owners and 22 organizations and helped spark significant mobilization in the neighbourhood.
-Collaboration with these groups and individuals over the course of a few years helped the community realize that it now had the data it needed in order to take action.
+By reaching hundreds of people, business owners, and 22 organizations, Active Neighbourhoods helped spark significant mobilization in the neighbourhood.
+Collaboration with these groups and individuals over the course of a few years helped the community realize that it now had the data it needed to take action.

-Some benefits from these mobilisations can already be quantified.
-Bicycle lanes have been installed to create much needed connections to the downtown core.
-The East Riverside Master Plan was drafted for the southeast part of the neighbourhood, which houses many elderly residents who felt isolated from the rest of the community; and design charrettes were organized by the City of Calgary with the goal of revitalizing an intersection identified as having safety issues.
-These last two activities focused on the four places identified as high priority by Bridgeland residents during a design workshop organized by Sustainable Calgary.
+Some benefits from these mobilizations can already be quantified.
+Bicycle lanes have been installed to create much-needed connections to the downtown core.
+The East Riverside Master Plan was drafted for the southeast part of the neighbourhood, which houses many elderly residents who felt isolated from the rest of the community.
+The City of Calgary organized design charrettes to revitalize an intersection identified as having safety issues.
+These last two activities focused on the four places identified as high priorities by Bridgeland residents during a design workshop organized by Sustainable Calgary.

 Proof that mobilization works and helps residents put their concerns on the agenda.